-A Driver Safety Hearing Officer is a DMV official who presides over administrative hearings to determine whether or not the department should suspend or revoke a person’s driving privileges.
+A Driver Safety Hearing Officer is a DMV official who presides over administrative hearings to determine whether or not the DMV should suspend or revoke your driving privileges.

 Our DMV hearing lawyers will discuss the following in this article: